enkidevs/curriculum/Java/Patterns/facade-pattern.md

 Another pattern which is common for the object oriented development is *Facade*.
 The key idea is to hide the complexity of calculations and multiple method calls in order to provide the end user with a clean interface which implements all the necessary functionality.

-Example: suppose our system is capable of taking two 2D points and calculate distance between them.
+Example: suppose we have class `Distance` capable of taking two 2D points and calculating distance between them.
 Suppose that the end user desires to get perimeter and area of a 2D shape without calculating it manually.
 Then we could create a facade class specific to the task that takes in a basic array of vertices:

 ```
 public class FacadeShape {